mfranczy/vcluster-auto-nodes-azure/README.md

 Per virtual cluster, it'll create (see [Node](./node/)):

-- An EC2 instance with the selected `instance-type`, attached to one of the private Subnets
+- An VM instance with the selected `instance-type`, attached to one of the private Subnets

 ## Getting started